Databricks

 2. Select “Connected Sources”.

-3. Select “Add Connection at the bottom and then “Connect” to Databricks.
+3. Select “Add Connection at the bottom and then “Connect” to Databricks SQL.

 4. Enter the "JDBC URL" and "Catalog name" for your Databricks server.
-Click on "Connect" when done.
+Click "Connect" when done.

 ℹ️ VIDEO: For help obtaining your JDBC URL and Personal Access Token, click here